I Parry Everything: Anime

 An anime television series adaptation was announced on November 2, 2023.
 It is produced by OLM and directed by Dai Fukuyama, with Shigeru Murakoshi in charge of series scripts, Chikako Noma designing the characters, and Tatsuhiko Saiki composing the music.
 The series aired from July 5 to September 20, 2024, on Tokyo MX and other networks.
 (Note: Tokyo MX and BS11 lists the series premiere on July 4, 2024, at 24:00, which is effectively July 5 at midnight JST.)
 Both the opening theme song, "Ambition", and the ending theme song, "No Gifted", are performed by members of the music group Utahime Dream.
-Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.
-Muse Communication licensed the series in Asia-Pacific.
+Sentai Filmworks streamed the series on Hidive in North America, Australia and British Isles as part of a distribution partnership between it and Mainichi Broadcasting, and is one of the titles that was released through the partnership.
+Muse Communication has also licensed the series for the Asia-Pacific region.

 A second season was announced during the "Earth Star Novel 10th Anniversary Summer Festival" event on July 19, 2025.